 We accept all students regardless of race, religion, sex, ancestry or national origin (Archdiocesan Admission Policies, 502.02).
-Notwithstanding our open admission policy, it must be noted that the purpose of this parish school is to provide the opportunity to attend a Catholic school to Catholic children whose parents are parishioners of Incarnation Parish as defined in section 5 below.
+Notwithstanding our open admission policy, it must be noted that the purpose of this parish school is to provide the opportunity to attend a Catholic school to Catholic children whose parents are registered participating parishioners of Our Lady of Light Parish Family (Incarnation / St. Francis of Assisi) as defined in section 4 below.
 Specific priorities and guidelines help to provide a fair acceptance.
 All families will be subject to an orientation process before final acceptance into the Incarnation School program.
 Students are expected to meet academic, behavioral and work ethic standards.

-In the event that all children registered within a given priority cannot be accepted due to class size limits, a wait list will be formed and the order of admission within each priority will be:
+In the event that all children registered within a given priority cannot be accepted due to class size limits, a wait list will be formed.
+The order of admission from the waitlist will be:

-- Students registered during the previous year but not admitted due to lack of space or professional recommendations.
-Families must re-register before the end of our open registration period.
+- Students registered during the previous year who re-register during our open registration period.

 - Students registered after open registration are admitted in order by school registration date until classes are filled.

 Incarnation School’s Kindergarten program prepares students for our first grade program, and as such it is preferred that students attend Incarnation’s Kindergarten.
 Children admitted into Kindergarten or Early Fives must be 5 years of age on or before September 30 for Kindergarten and October 31 for Early Fives.
 Children admitted into the Preschool 4’s program must be 4 years of age on or before September 30.
 Admission for these programs is determined on an individual basis.
-All Kindergarten, Early Fives and Preschool 4’s students are tested for placement purposes prior to admission approval.
-Current Preschool 4’s and Early Fives students are re-evaluated for admittance into Incarnation School’s Kindergarten program.
+All Kindergarten and Early Fives students are tested for placement purposes prior to admission approval.
+Current Preschool 4’s and Early Fives students are evaluated for placement into Incarnation School’s Kindergarten program.

 SPECIAL NOTE: All students are expected to be completely potty-trained.
 No diapers or pull-ups are permitted.

-To be considered a parishioner of Incarnation Parish, Catholics must register with the Incarnation Parish Office and must not be registered members of another Catholic parish.
-In order to receive the most benefit from parish membership, Catholics should participate in our weekly Mass celebration, provide talents that enhance the loving community of our church, and we ask that they contribute at least $600 annually or $50 per month as an average.
+To be considered a parishioner of Our Lady of Light Parish Family, parents must be baptized, practicing Catholics who are registered with the Parish Office of Incarnation or St. Francis of Assisi and must not be registered members of another Catholic parish.
+It is expected that parish members will actively participate in our weekly Mass celebration, provide talents that enhance the loving community of our church, and contribute in accordance with prayerful consideration (at least $50 per month as an average when possible.)
 When space is available, we welcome families from outside the Incarnation Parish community.

 Timely tuition payments and support of the school community are expectations for continued enrollment at Incarnation School.
 Tuition is paid through the FACTS payment program.
-All families must have an active FACTS tuition payment account by June 1 of each year, or within 10 days of acceptance if registering after June 1, to be considered registered for Incarnation School.
-Families have the option to pay in full by June 30 or participate in the ten-month payment program.
+All families must have an active FACTS tuition management account by June 1 of each year to be considered registered for Incarnation School.
+Please review the Tuition and Fee Schedule for information about required tuition and fee payments.
 A limited financial assistance fund is provided through the generosity of Incarnation Parish for families who have been registered active parishioners of Incarnation Parish for at least one year.
+St. Francis of Assisi Parish will provide financial aid to families who are registered parishioners there.
 All applications for assistance must be completed online through the FACTS payment program.
-Our Pastor, Fr.
-Sloneker, will make final determination of tuition aid.
+Our Pastor will make final determination of tuition aid.